Lancer59/LLM-Prompt-Recovery-Kaggle-Competition/README.md

 # Kaggle Contest: LLM Prompt Recovery

 ## Background
-In collaboration with Sanath Goutham, I participated in a Kaggle Contest organized by Google on LLM Prompt Recovery.
-The objective was to identify or recover the original prompt used for rewritten text from the original text.
+In collaboration with @sonishubham11, I participated in a Kaggle Contest organized by Google on LLM Prompt Recovery.
+The objective was to identify or recover the original prompt using rewritten text from the original text.

 ## Approaches